 When parents (or legal guardians) participate in a training activity with the student to further the student's vocational adjustment or rehabilitation, the cost of the training is not subject to customer contribution requirements or BLR.
 However, these requirements must be applied for all incidental expenses and transportation costs for family members unless a parent or representative is required to participate in the activity for the student to attend.

-If a parent and or representative is providing supervision or attendant care for their child in conjunction with a TWC-VR sponsored activity, transportation costs for one parent will be included in the training costs regardless of economic resources.
+If a parent and or representative is providing supervision or attendant care for their child in conjunction with a TWC-VR sponsored activity, any applicable transportation and food costs for one parent will be included in the training costs regardless of economic resources.
+These must be the same costs that any participant in the GST would incur.

 On a case by case basis, a waiver of the BLR criteria for an additional family member may be requested from the VR Manager when the parent and/or legal guardian is providing supervision or attendant care for the student.